EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Morphological Fitting

 \galfit\ also requires a sigma image to give relative weight to the pixels in the image during the fit.
 As the input sigma image, we use the `ERR' extension of the images, which is a measure of the noise of the image, and this is created using the same method as the object cutout images.

 \item \textit{Input Parameters}: In order to fit a single Sérsic profile, initial estimates of parameters must be provided to \galfit.
 The input parameters that \galfit\ requires estimates for are $x$ and $y$ image coordinates, total magnitude, half-light radius, axis ratio, position angle, and Sérsic index.
-Similarly to \citet{Kartaltepe2022}, we use the \sextractor\ catalogue for our initial parameter estimates, except for the initial Sérsic index which we estimate as $n =1$, although other values of $n$ have virtually no effect on the output parameters, and only apply constraints to the image position of the sources within $\pm $ 2 pixels to ensure the correct source is being fit.
+Similarly to \citet{Kartaltepe2022}, we use the \sextractor\ catalogue for our initial parameter estimates.
+As these catalogues do not contain values of Sérsic index, we estimate this as $n =1$ initially and allow the fitting process to determine the best fit Sérsic index.
+We find that using different values of $n$ as the initial estimate have virtually no effect on the output parameters.
+We only apply constraints to the image position of the sources within $\pm $ 2 pixels to ensure the correct source is being fit.

 \item \textit{Point Spread Function}: \galfit\ requires the appropriate PSF for each filter, which is obtained using \webbpsf\ \citep{perrin2014}, and resampled to our pixel scale.
 We experimented with different PSFs created through this method and find that the results do not significantly change. \end{enumerate}